Have you ever stopped to consider: what is the real difference between positive and negative emotions?

 Positive Emotion = Expansion

 Think about what happens when you feel an emotion you label as happy, excited, calm, or peaceful.
 You might feel a surge of energy where your chest opens, your jaw relaxes, and your mouth widens into a smile.
 You might feel your muscles relax and your breath become slower and deeper.
 Or, you might feel a heck of a lot lighter.
-We typically call this feeling good.
+We call this feeling good!

 It is, in many cases, the joy we feel from growing and expanding.